 - Immigration history, including dates of entry and departures, and whether you have lied to immigration officials

-- Criminal history, like whether you have been arrested
+- Criminal history, like whether immigration or police have ever arrested you.

-In the end, you should be ready to confirm all of the information on the forms, no matter what is asked.
+In the end, you should be ready to confirm all of the information on the forms, no matter what an officer asks you.

 Category 2: Question NOT on your application.

-Second, you may be asked about things not on the forms.
+Second, an officer may ask about things not on the forms.
 Know that USCIS conducts background checks for all applicants.
 This means that USCIS will search all government records to see if they find anything that could lead them to deny your case.
 If they find something on the background check, you can expect questions about it.
-If it is especially negative, then you’ll definitely be asked about it.
+If it is especially negative, then an officer will definitely ask about it.

 This could be anything from a past immigration applications to an arrest or detention by police.
 So to prepare for these sorts of questions you should do the following: